 Why?
 Because information overload means it’s much harder to get people to notice you—even if you have something they need.

-Nothing succeeds without attention—movies don’t hit blockbuster status, relationships don’t thrive, teeth don’t get brushed, and leads don’t get generated.
+Nothing succeeds without attention.
+Movies don’t hit blockbuster status, relationships don’t thrive, and leads don’t get generated.

 Grab H.E.R. attention maps

 Full disclosure: I’m a cognitive psychologist.
-And since you’re interested in grabbing people’s attention, I’m going to tell you how it works.
+And since every customer journey starts with getting their attention, I’m going to outline how it works.